Cryolite/kanachan/src/annotation/README.md

 * Immediately after other player's kong:
   * whether or not declare to win (qiang gang, 槍槓) if possible.

-However, decision-making points in the following relatively rare situations cannot be extracted, because they are not recorded in game records even if the player makes a choice, or the GUI disappears before the player makes a choice:
+However, decision-making points in the following relatively rare situations cannot be extracted and are assumed to be skipped, because they are not recorded in game records even if the player makes a choice, or the GUI disappears before the player makes a choice:

 * A player is forced to choose whether or not to chow, but pon, kong, or rong by another player takes precedence, or
 * a player is forced to choose whether or not to pon or kong, but rong by another player takes precedence.